Bioluminescence: Why organisms glow

 Wed, Mar 28, 2012 at 10:33 AM

-LIGHT UP MY LIFE: Single-celled organisms ocean-dwelling, called dinoflagellates, light up when disturbed.
+Single-celled, ocean-dwelling organisms called dinoflagellates light up when they are disturbed.
 (Photo: D. Finnin/AMNH)

 NEW YORK — Some living things can light up dark places without help from the sun.